 - A strong leadership purpose

-- A set of core leadership beliefs (derived from thoughtful personal reflection and study)
+- A set of leadership beliefs (derived from thoughtful personal reflection and study)

 - Is codified in a personal leadership model that guides one’s leadership behavior